Published by: Saif (Jun 2026) | Platform: Roblox | Game: Grow a Garden

 | 6+ | Same as 5 mutations | No XP benefit — stop at 5 |

-The best XP crop is not the most valuable one.
-It is the fastest one.
-Dragon Fruit and Pumpkin sell for strong Sheckle prices but grow slowly, meaning you harvest them far less often per session.
+The best XP crop is not the most valuable one — it is the fastest one.
+Dragon Fruit and Pumpkin sell for strong Sheckle prices but grow slowly, meaning fewer harvests per session.
 For XP, volume beats value every time.
+Use the crop planner to build your optimal plot layout, and the profit calculator to confirm you are not leaving too much Sheckle income on the table while grinding XP.

 | Crop | Growth Speed | Mutation Potential | XP Verdict |